OffBy0x01/usbskeletonkey/DeveloperGuide.md

 ### Building Blocks
-The following should be used when considering creating framework components of any type.
+The following should be used when considering creating modules or helpers.

 #### Debug
 This Class mostly makes use of the interface to display the debug messages when Skeleton Key is in debug mode.